University of Bath School of Management: Doctoral

 The school offers two research degrees: a PhD, and a specialist Doctor of Business Administration (DBA) in Higher Education Management.

 Reputation

-The School currently ranks in the top 5 in the UK in the three main national undergraduate rankings (The Times & Sunday Times Good University Guide, The Guardian University Guide 2023 and the Complete University Guide 2023).
-The Complete University Guide 2023 ranks the School 1st for Marketing, a position it's held since 2017.
+The University of Bath currently ranks in the top 10 in the UK for its business-related subjects across the three main national undergraduate rankings (The Times & Sunday Times Good University Guide 2026, The Guardian University Guide 2026 and the Complete University Guide 2026).
+The Complete University Guide 2026 ranks the University 1st for Marketing, a position it's held since 2017.

-The Bath MBA programme is ranked 2nd in the UK in the Corporate Knights Better World MBA rankings 2022.

 In the latest UK government's Research Excellence Framework, 56% of the School's submissions met the 4* standard (the highest possible).
 According to the Times Higher Education's REF analysis, the School was placed 7th in the UK for business and management studies.

 Faculty

 The School has over 100 teaching and research staff, with a support team of around 90 managerial and administrative staff.
 All academic faculty are members of a division and often a research centre.